runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Errors
 ------

-When an error occurs in your domain model, you manifest it by :ref:`throwing an exception <Exceptions>` containing one or more ``DomainError``.
+When an error occurs in your domain model, you manifest it by :ref:`throwing an exception <Exceptions>` containing the ``DomainError``.

 The ``DomainError`` is of the following model: